intel/FPGA-Devcloud/main/QuickStartGuides/RTL_AFU_Program_PAC_Quickstart/Arria10/README.md

   lspci | grep accel
   ```

 - We will then download the green bit stream on to the acceleration card, in this case we are running it on acceleration card **0x3b** using the following command for version 1.2 of the devstack tools.
 Do not use this command if you are accessing the 1.2.1 version of the Arria 10 devstack tools.
+Note if you did not compiled your own gbs, then the precompiled gbs will be located in the bin directory ( ../bin/dma_afu.gbs ).

   ```bash
   fpgaconf -B 0x3b dma_afu.gbs